-Carol K. Pforzheimer Professor at the Radcliffe Institute, professor at Harvard Law School, and professor of history in the Faculty of Arts and Sciences
+Shutzer Assistant Professor at the Radcliffe Institute and assistant professor of physics in the Harvard Faculty of Arts and Sciences

-Suzanne Young Murray Professor at the Radcliffe Institute and professor of education at the Harvard Graduate School of Education
+Suzanne Young Murray Professor at the Radcliffe Institute and professor of history, race, and public policy at Harvard Kennedy School

 Carol K. Pforzheimer Professor at the Radcliffe Institute and Ryan Family Professor of Human Rights Policy at Harvard Kennedy School